nikkilr88/egghead-asciicasts/introduction-to-reactive-programming/lessons/rxjs-render-on-the-dom-with-rxjs.md

 var suggestion3Stream = createSuggestionStream(responseStream);
 ```

 Now that we have the streams, they don't do anything by themselves.
 That's the idea of event streams.
-You need to always add an event listener or `subscribe` to them and then you have your user.
-Inside here, we finally have one single user, not an array.
+You need to always add an event listener or `subscribe` to them and then you have your `user`.
+Inside here, we finally have one single `user`, not an array.
 We need to render that to the DOM here.

 ```javascript
 suggestion1Stream.subsribe(user => {